WillOram/AzureAD-incident-response/README.md

 Creates the Azure AD audit log:
 AuditLogs | where OperationName =~ "Set domain authentication"

-Updaing a token-signing certificate on an existing trust creates the event:
-AuditLogs | where OperationName =~ "Set federation settings on domain"

 ### Adding credentials to a service principle